DiagSet: a dataset for prostate cancer histopathological image classification: Methods

-Due to the length of the annotation process, as well as the time required to train described machine learning models on a large quantities of data, and for the sake of the experimental study described in later part of this paper, DiagSet-A was divided into two parts.
-First, DiagSet-A.1, consists of 238 WSI scans annotated by the histopathologists.
-DiagSet-A.1 was used in the majority of the preliminary experiments described in Section~\ref{sec:expstudy}.
-Secondly, DiagSet-A.2, which compared to the DiagSet-A.1 consists of 190 additional training scans, as well as a single additional validation and test scan.
-Importantly, DiagSet-A.2 also introduced additional class, BG, which was not originally present in the dataset.
+Due to the length of the annotation process, as well as the time required to train described machine learning models on large quantities of data, and for the sake of the experimental study described in the later part of this paper, DiagSet-A was divided into two parts.
+Firstly, DiagSet-A.1, consists of 238 WSI scans annotated by the histopathologists.
+DiagSet-A.1 was used in the preliminary investigation of architecture and ensembling choice.
+Secondly, DiagSet-A.2, which when compared to DiagSet-A.1, consists of 190 additional training scans, as well as a single additional validation and test scan.
+Importantly, DiagSet-A.2 also introduced an additional class, BG, which was not initially present in the dataset.
 DiagSet-A.2 was used during the final evaluation of the proposed approach, and can be treated as a final version of the dataset.
-Detailed number of scans and patches extracted for both version of the dataset are presented in Table~\ref{table:diagset-size}, whereas their class distribution is presented in Table~\ref{table:diagset-distrib}.
+Detailed number of scans and patches extracted for both versions of the dataset are presented in Table~\ref{table:diagset-size}, whereas their class distribution is presented in Table~\ref{table:diagset-distrib}.